-{\bf Space--time clusters.} The third major difficulty to extend the analysis of Dehghanpour and Schonmann is to control adequately the space--time clusters.
+\textit{Space--time clusters.} The third major difficulty to extend the analysis of Dehghanpour and Schonmann is to control adequately the space--time clusters.
 For instance, we cannot proceed as in \cite{DS1} to rule out the possibility that a subcritical cluster crosses a long distance.
 This question turns out to be much more involved in higher dimension.
-It is tackled in theorem~\ref{totcontrole}, which is a key of the whole analysis.
-To control the diameters of the space--time clusters, we use ideas of recurrence and a decomposition of the space into sets called ``cycle compounds''.
-A cycle compound is a connected set of states $\ocA$ such that the communication energy between two points of $\ocA$ is less than or equal to the communication energy between $\ocA$ and its complement.
+It is tackled in Theorem \ref{totcontrole}, which is a key of the whole analysis.
+To control the diameters of the space--time clusters, we use ideas of recurrence and a decomposition of the space into sets called ``cycle compounds.''
+A~cycle compound is a connected set of states $\ocA$ such that the communication energy between two points of $\ocA$ is less than or equal to the communication energy between $\ocA$ and its complement.
 A cycle is a cycle compound, yet an appropriate union of cycles might form a cycle compound without being a cycle.

-\subsection{Main results.}
+\subsection{Main results}

-We describe now briefly the model and we state next our main result.
-We study the $d$ dimensional nearest-neighbor stochastic Ising model at inverse temperature~$\beta$ with a fixed small positive magnetic field $h$, that is, the continuous--time Markov process $(\sigma_t)_{t\geq 0}$ with state space $\smash{\{-1,+1\}^{\Z^d}}$ defined as follows.
-In the configuration~$\sigma$, the spin at the site $x\in\Z^d$ flips at rate
+We now briefly describe the model, and we state next our main result.
+We study the $d$-dimensional nearest-neighbor stochastic Ising model at inverse temperature $\beta$ with a fixed small positive magnetic field $h$, that is, the continuous-time Markov process $(\sigma_t)_{t\geq0}$ with state space $\{-1,+1\}^{\Z^d}$ defined as follows.
+In the configuration $\sigma$, the spin at the site $x\in\Z^d$ flips at rate

 where $(a)^+=\max(a,0)$ and